distrust-foundation/AirgapOS/README.md

 ## Release ##

-1. Verify then make detached signature of given release build with:
+1. Audit dependencies to ensure no relevant CVEs are open at the moment:

     ```
+    make audit
+    ```

+2. Verify and add detached signature to given release with:

+    ```
     make VERSION=1.0.0rc1 verify sign
     ```

-2. Commit signatures.
+3. Commit signatures.

 ## Development ##